CHIPS NOT DEAD (YET)

 Unfortunately, U-Boot at the time of writing does not support the NAND memory on CHIP out of the box.
 However, Chris Morgan also provides patches for U-Boot v2022.01 in his chip-debroot repository on Github.

-In this chapter we'll first setup Linux to use CHIP's NAND in SLC mode, then switch to the patched version of U-Boot 2022.01 which supports the NAND in SLC mode and finally write special bootloader and rootfs images that allow for booting CHIP from the NAND.
+In this chapter we'll first setup Linux to use CHIP's NAND in SLC mode, then switch to the patched version of U-Boot 2022.01 which supports the NAND in SLC mode.

 Access the NAND from Linux